 HPV Specialist

-Maiden Lane Medical
+Medium sized Maiden Lane Medical Logo

 AMY

-What Is Human Papillomavirus, or HPV?
+What is Human Papillomavirus, or HPV?

+HPV is the most common sexually transmitted infection, according to the Centers for Disease Control and Prevention (CDC).
 It’s a family of about 100 common viruses, some of which have been linked with an increased risk for cervical cancer and the development of genital warts.

+HPV is very common.
+Nearly every man and woman will come in contact with the virus during their lives.
 In most cases, the body’s immune system successfully removes the virus from the body, and no symptoms are ever felt.
-But some types of HPV are stubborn, remaining in the body.
+However, some types of HPV are stubborn, remaining in the body.

 Often, these infections are detected with a Pap test and can be treated with medication.
+However, some types of HPV—transmitted through vaginal, anal, or oral sex—cannot be eliminated, but their symptoms can usually be managed.

 What Are the Signs of HPV?